CDAC-SSDG/ParaS-Compiler/Examples/gpu_codes/README.md

-# Compiling codes for NVIDIA GPU device
+# Compiling codes for Nvidia GPU device
 ---

 ## Command for Compilation